 - 1. Vertical gradient of OMR is greater than 60 ppb km-1; - 2.
-OMR is greater than 80 ppb; and - 3.
-OMR exceeds 110 ppb between 500 m and 2000 m above the altitude under inspection (modified to between 500 m and 1500 m in the Antarctic, including the site at Davis). - The ozone tropopause may misdiagnose the real tropopause altitude during stratosphere-troposphere exchange; however, it is useful at polar latitudes in winter, where the lapse-rate definition may result in artificially high tropopause values (Bethan et al., 1996; Tomikawa et al., 2009; Alexander et al., 2013).
-We require lapse rate tropopauses to be at a minimum of 4 km altitude.
-Another commonly used tropopause definition (the dynamical tropopause) is determined from the potential vorticity unit (PVU; 1 PVU= 10-6 m2 s-1 K kg-1).
-In the extra-tropics the isosurface where PVU= 2 is often used, which allows a 3D view of folds and other tropopause features in a sufficiently resolved model (Škerlak et al., 2014; Tyrlis et al., 2014).
-The PVU is not calculable using the ozonesonde measurements alone, so in this work the ozone tropopause is used when determining STT events or measured tropopause altitude.
+OMR is greater than 80 ppb; and

+5 3.
+OMR exceeds 110 ppb between 500 m and 2000 m above the altitude under inspection (modified to between 500 m and 1500 m in the Antarctic, including the site at Davis).

+The ozone tropopause may misdiagnose the real tropopause altitude during stratosphere-troposphere exchange; however, it is useful at polar latitudes in winter, where the lapse-rate definition may result in artificially high values for tropopause height (Bethan et al., 1996; Tomikawa et al., 2009; Alexander et al., 2013).
+We require lapse rate defined tropopauses to be at a minimum of 4 km altitude.
+Another commonly used tropopause definition is determined with the use of PV (dynamical tropopause).
+In the extra-tropics the isosurface where PV=2 PVU (1 $PVU=10^{-6}$ m2 s-1 K kg-1) is often used to define the tropopause, allowing the 3D representation of tropopause folds and other tropopause features in a sufficiently resolved model (Škerlak et al., 2014; Tyrlis et al., 2014).
+The PV is not calculable using the ozonesonde measurements alone, so in this work the ozone tropopause is used when determining STT events or measured tropopause altitude.